A Survey Of Cross-lingual Word Embedding Models: Introduction

 \section{Introduction}

 In recent years, (monolingual) vector representations of words, so-called \textit{word embeddings} \cite{Mikolov2013a,Pennington2014} have proven extremely useful across a wide range of natural language processing (NLP) applications.
-In parallel, the public awareness of the digital language divide\footnote{E.g.,~\url{http://labs.theguardian.com/digital-language-divide/}}, as well as the availability of multilingual benchmarks \cite{hovy2006ontonotes,sylak2015language,nivre2016universal}, has made cross-lingual transfer a popular NLP research topic.
+In parallel, the public awareness of the digital language divide\footnote{E.g.,~\url{http://labs.theguardian.com/digital-language-divide/}}, as well as the availability of multilingual benchmarks \cite<Nivre et al., 2016a;>{hovy2006ontonotes,sylak2015language} , has made cross-lingual transfer a popular NLP research topic.
 The need to transfer lexical knowledge across languages has given rise to \textit{cross-lingual word embedding models}, i.e., cross-lingual representations of words in a joint embedding space, as illustrated in Figure \ref{fig:shared_embedding_space}.

 Cross-lingual word embeddings are appealing for two reasons: First, they enable us {\em to compare the meaning of words across languages}, which is key to bilingual lexicon induction, machine translation, or cross-lingual information retrieval, for example.
 Second, cross-lingual word embeddings {\em enable model transfer between languages}, e.g., between resource-rich and low-resource languages, by providing a common representation space.
 This duality is also reflected in how cross-lingual word embeddings are evaluated, as discussed in Section~\ref{sec:evaluation}.